Jaime (Scott) McDowell'04

 Study Abroad: Spain

 Clare Hogan graduated from Beloit in 2003 with a B.A. in Spanish and Theatre Arts (dance), receiving departmental honors in dance.
 She has since danced and performed in Seattle with Pablo Cornejo and KT Niejoff, and in Madison, WI with the Li Chiao Ping Dance Company.
-She is currently pursuing a graduate degree in Speech and Hearing Sciences in order to become a bilingual speech and language pathologist.
+In 2013 Clare complete a Master of Science in Speech and Hearing Sciences at Portland State University, with a concentration in bilingual speech-language pathology.
+She currently works with young children as a bilingual speech-language pathologist.
 She deeply values her dance education and experiences at Beloit.

 Samantha currently works in Environmental and Product Liability Litigation for an economics consulting firm in Washington, DC.
 Due to the lack of free time (80 hr work weeks largely responsible), she hasn't been dancing since she left Beloit, but has attempted to substitute her inactivity with monetary contributions to various arts programs in the DC area (i.e. Shakespeare Theatre, Kennedy Center, DCWit etc).
 She is well on her way to having enough cash saved up to open her own dance studio in 2010 (location yet to be determined), which is why she is working in the first place.
 Because of this plan and her current work-related professional development, she enrolled part-time in business and law classes at Georgetown University, beginning in the winter of 2005.